drewcook/drewcook/README.md

 I'm a fullstack developer working in Web3. :rocket:

-I'm currently working full-time as a core contributor to the Aave Protocol, and a contributor of a few other projects, including doing dark mode on [Vitalik's blog][1].
+I'm currently working full-time as a core contributor to the Aave Protocol, mainly on the UI, and also for a few other projects.
+I've even implemented the dark mode on Vitalik's blog - check out this [Tweet][1]!

 Outside of DeFi, I'm really interested in a couple areas:
 - Music NFTs: Building out the [Arbor Protocol][2], a generative music-making NFT platform with royalties